monero-project/monero-site/_posts/2015-03-02-monero-missive-for-the-week-of-2015-03-02.md

 #### Riccardo "fluffypony" Spagni

 No exactly, and it does compile on the various platforms that we support.
-So there's no platform with platform support, there's no holdup with anything, the main issue we've had over the past month or so has got to do with two things.
+So there's no problem with platform support, there's no holdup with anything, the main issue we've had over the past month or so has got to do with two things.

 Firstly, with sync speed, so in other words...if you're catching up, maybe your @node has been down for a couple of days, or you're catching up from scratch, from the Genesis block.
 And the second issue that we've had to deal with is conversion.
 So you've got the current, in-memory @blockchain saved on disk, and you upgrade to the database version and you want to convert what you've got on disk - you don't need to sync up from scratch when you're pretty much caught up with the network.